heyuan7676/Informative_contacting_pairs/README.md

-### To process fastq files for ATAC-seq data, and bam files for ChIP-seq data, the following two scripts were run
+Code composition:

-ATAC-seq:
+   run.sh: runs the whole process

-bash seqdata_pipeline_fa.sh
+      - seqdata_pipeline_fa.sh: process fastq files for ATAC-seq data.

-CTCF ChIP-seq:
+                                  Alignment using bowtie2 takes 2.73 hours, file consversion takes 16 min, peak calling takes 22 min using homer, and 17 min using macs2.
-bash seqdata_pipeline_bam.sh
+                                  This was largely because of the deep sequencing in this dataset, where 104 million paired reads were obtained.

-### To annotate the matrixeQTL results with features and extract the positive and negative sets
+      - seqdata_pipeline_bam.sh: process bam files for ChIP-seq data.

-bash makingSets.sh
+                                  Running it takes 10 min in total (which resulted in very sparse signal)

-###  Run exploratory analysis and machine learning model
+      - makingSets.sh: annotate the matrixeQTL results with the features; extract the positive and negative sets

-python train_model.py
+      - train_model.py: run exploratory analysis and machine learning model

-features.txt: features to put in the model
+          - features.txt: features to put in the model

-chrlist.txt: chromosomes that provide the data
+          - chrlist.txt: chromosomes that provide the data